rysonw/iSweat/README.md

 ![Exercise](https://user-images.githubusercontent.com/91065673/190895196-b4e5e488-bfe3-4e5d-ab60-693c27601ae9.png)

 By clicking on the trash can icon, users are able to delete exercise entries from the database which will, in turn, remove those exercises from the home page.
-Clicking on the pencil icon, allows users to edit the fields of existing exercises and have then reflected on the home page.
+Clicking on the pencil icon, allows users to edit the fields of existing exercises and have them reflected on the home page.

 ![Edit_Page](https://user-images.githubusercontent.com/91065673/190895181-7f2fb322-382d-4df1-9dd4-0dddac72a60e.png)